juniuschan/Junius-Github/README.md

 # Junius-Github
-A teset for using Github
+A repo of Junius Chan